Quillen cohomology of enriched operads: Background and notations

-\item More generally, let $R$ be a commutative monoid in the monoidal category $(\C_{\geqslant0}(\textbf{k}) , \otimes)$ with $\textbf{k}$ being a field of characteristic 0.
+(v) More generally, let $R$ be a commutative monoid in $(\C_{\geqslant0}(\textbf{k}) , \otimes)$ with $\textbf{k}$ being {a commutative ring containing $\QQ$}.
 Consider the monoidal category of $R$\textbf{-modules,} $(\Mod_R , -\otimes_R-)$, equipped with the projective model structure.
-This is a combinatorial fibrant model category and has weak equivalences being closed under filtered colimits.
-As well as $\C_{\geqslant0}(\textbf{k})$, the category $\Mod_R$ does not admit a functorial path data, but instead it satisfies the conditions of Proposition \ref{p:modelonalgebras1}.
+This is a combinatorial fibrant model category, with weak equivalences closed under filtered colimits.
+As well as $\C_{\geqslant0}(\textbf{k})$, the category $\Mod_R$ does not admit a functorial path data, yet it satisfies the conditions of Proposition \ref{p:modelonalgebras1} instead.
 To see the latter, one just needs to verify the symmetric $h$-monoidality.
-This is in fact transferred from the symmetric $h$-monoidality of $\C_{\geqslant0}(\textbf{k})$ (cf. [\cite{Pavlov1}, Theorem 5.9]). \end{enumerate} \end{examples}
+This is in fact transferred from the symmetric $h$-monoidality of $\C_{\geqslant0}(\textbf{k})$ (cf. [\cite{Pavlov1}, Theorem 5.9]).